What is Gynecomastia?

 Avoiding substance abuse: Substance abuse, including alcohol and illegal drugs, can increase the risk of developing gynecomastia and other health problems.
 If you have a substance abuse problem, it is important to seek help and support to overcome it.

-Will gynaecomastia go away without surgery?Gynecomastia can sometimes occur as a result of puberty.
+Will gynecomastia go away without surgery?Gynecomastia can sometimes occur as a result of puberty.
 In these cases, the vast majority settle down without any active treatment.
 In adult men who have man breasts, weight loss through healthy eating and regular physical exercise can help improve gynecomastia appearance.
 Surgery is the best option for men who do not see improvement with lifestyle changes.

 -